AdaCore/spark2014/docs/ug/alfa.rst

     type T is -10 ..
 1;

-The bounds of standard scalar types are defined by the GNAT compiler for every host/target architecture.
+The bounds of standard scalar types are still defined by the GNAT compiler for every host/target architecture, even with option ``--pedantic``.

-.. comment: not clear what a user can make of this section.
-   This is not under his control.

-No Compiler Permissions
-^^^^^^^^^^^^^^^^^^^^^^^

-Ada standard defines various ways in which a compiler is allowed to compute a correct result for a computation instead of raising a run-time error.
-In Alfa, we reject all such permissions and interpret all computations with the strictest meaning.

 Pure Contract Specifications
 ----------------------------